makersacademy/chitter-challenge/README.md

 ### Users can Peep to the /peeps feed

-*The option to Peep is only displayed when logged in* *Peeps are displayed in reverse chronological order*
+*The option to Peep is only displayed when logged in* *Peeps are displayed in reverse chronological order, displaying the time and day they were created*

 ![Alt text](https://github.com/JessicaBarclay/chitter-challenge/blob/master/links/time-to-peep.png "time-to-peep")